plaguss/plaguss.github.io/content/blog/a-NER-model-for-command-line-help-messages-part2.en.md

 spacy project run evaluate
 ```

-The output file of the command is a `metrics.json` file (whose result can be transferred to a README file easily as we will see later) contains information about the model's performance.
-Lets take a look at the table with the information per entity, **NER per type table:**
+The output file of the command is a `metrics.json` file that contains information about the model's performance (this content can be transferred to a README file easily as we will see later).
+The following table presents the information per entity, **NER per type table:**

 |  | P | R | F |
 | --- | --- | --- | --- |